Methodology: Quantitative and qualitative

 Quantitative research is closely associated with the natural sciences.
 It is based on precise numerical measurements, which are then used to arrive at exact general laws.
 This precision is also reflected in the goal of making predictions that can later be verified by other researchers.
 Examples of quantitative research include physicists at the Large Hadron Collider measuring the mass of newly created particles and positive psychologists conducting an online survey to determine the correlation between income and self-assessed well-being.

 Qualitative research is characterized in various ways in the academic literature but there are very few precise definitions of the term.
 It is often used in contrast to quantitative research for forms of study that do not quantify their subject matter numerically.
 However, the distinction between these two types is not always obvious and various theorists have argued that it should be understood as a continuum and not as a dichotomy.
 A lot of qualitative research is concerned with some form of human experience or behavior, in which case it tends to focus on a few individuals and their in-depth understanding of the meaning of the studied phenomena.
 Examples of the qualitative method are a market researcher conducting a focus group in order to learn how people react to a new product or a medical researcher performing an unstructured in-depth interview with a participant from a new experimental therapy to assess its potential benefits and drawbacks.
+It is also used to improve quantitative research, such as informing data collection materials and questionnaire design.
 Qualitative research is frequently employed in fields where the pre-existing knowledge is inadequate.
 This way, it is possible to get a first impression of the field and potential theories, thus paving the way for investigating the issue in further studies.